-What is the first step to apply for benefits?
+What is the first step to applying for benefits?

 The first step is to apply for and receive a Certificate of Eligibility (form 22-0557).
-In order to receive this certificate you must submit your application for VA benefits on the website at http://vabenefits.vba.va.gov/vonapp/main.asp.
+In order to receive this certificate, you must submit your application for VA benefits on the website.

-Once you have been approved and received the certificate, submit it to the School of Health Sciences and Practice in order for our VA Certifying Official to report your enrollment to the VA.
+Once you have been approved and received the certificate, submit it along with the NYMC Veteran-Active Duty Discount or Certification Request Form to New York Medical College in order for our VA Certifying Official to report your enrollment to the VA.

 How does the Yellow Ribbon program cover my tuition?

-Under the Yellow Ribbon program agreement with New York Medical College School of Health Sciences and Practice, the VA will share tuition costs with the school above the maximum VA contribution (see Student Application Policy/Procedures for the Yellow Ribbon Program).
+Under the Yellow Ribbon program agreement with New York Medical College, the VA will share tuition costs with the school above the maximum VA contribution (see Where to Begin for the Yellow Ribbon Program).

 How do I know if I qualify for the Yellow Ribbon program?